dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 [!code-csharp[](~/blazor/samples/6.0/BlazorSample_WebAssembly/ExampleModel.cs?highlight=5-6)]

 A form is defined using the Blazor framework's <xref:Microsoft.AspNetCore.Components.Forms.EditForm> component.
-The following Razor component demonstrates typical elements, components, and Razor code to render a webform using an <xref:Microsoft.AspNetCore.Components.Forms.EditForm> component, which is bound to the preceding `ExampleModel` type.
+The following Blazor component demonstrates typical elements, components, and Razor code to render a webform using an <xref:Microsoft.AspNetCore.Components.Forms.EditForm> component, which is bound to the preceding `ExampleModel` type.

 `Pages/FormExample1.razor`: